-We will take multiple-choice quizzes for each reading.
+Quizzes will be held at various times throughout the quarter on the readings.
 When group presentations occur, each group will create a quiz on their readings.
-Groups will provide a range of multiple-choice questions.
-I will select the questions from each group’s suggested list.
+Groups will provide a range of questions (multiple choice, true/false, short answer, and fill in the blank).
+I will select the questions from each groupÕs suggested list.

-Each student will join one of three groups who will be responsible for a class session in the second half of the quarter.
-Students will select the three topics to be covered and join one group during the first class session.
+Each student will join one of three groups who will be responsible for two class sessions in the second half of the quarter.
+Students will select the three topics to be covered and join one group during the second day of class.
 Groups may not divide up a huge topic and have six or seven different presenters (i.e., have everyone do their own thing).
 Rather, the class sessions should be thematic and smooth.

 The responsibilities of the group will be to plan the class sessions:

 1. Your group will select the readings (use the page counts for my assigned readings as a guide) and any other materials or activities to be used that evening.
-All materials that need to be scanned for the class must be delivered to me by the date listed in the course schedule below.
+All materials that need to be scanned for the class must be delivered to me by July 5th.
 Originals need to be single-sided, legible, and clean (not underlined and marked up).
-(If you are scanning your own materials, make sure the scans are of clean copies and you scan in black and white/text-line art—not grayscale or in color unless it is impossible to read B/W—at 200 to 300 DPI.
+(If you are scanning your own materials, make sure the scans are of clean copies and you scan in black and white—not grayscale or in color—at 300 DPI.
 Email me the scans so I can put them in the folder.)

 2. Confirm that students did the readings by developing a quiz for the class to take (and provide me with a key for the quiz with which to grade it).
-Your quiz should contain multiple-choice questions, and you should provide me with more questions than will be used.
+Your quiz should contain a variety of questions (e.g., multiple choice, short answer, fill in the blank, and True/False) and you should provide me with more questions than will be used.
 I will select which questions will be on the quiz the students take and will Xerox the quiz for the class.

-3. Create and lead the discussions and/or exercises appropriate to the topic.
+3. Lead the discussions and/or exercises appropriate to the topic.
 Here the team has two primary objectives: (1) to stimulate class discussion in such a way that many students participate, and (2) to direct the discussion in such a way that students learn how the readings are tied together and linked to the topic at hand.
-(NOTE: Do not simply lecture about the material to the class; you are teaching us rather than presenting a topic.)
+(NOTE: Do not simply lecture about the material to the class.)

 4. Evaluate yourself and people within your group.
-My own and your classmates’ evaluations of the group presentation will be added to the grades you generate.
+My own and your classmatesÕ evaluations of the group presentation will be added to the grades you generate.